ncsa/ncsa_system_documentation/docs/source/common/allocations/index.rst

    'UI System' - affiliates of the University of Illinois System.

-   'National' - academic researchers outside of the University of Illinois.
+   'National' - academic researchers outside of the University of Illinois System.

    'Industry' - non-academic applications.